BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 ### Combining logic with constraints

-When you use the Logic Actuator to drive a fan, it will set the desired state of the Digital Actuator of the fan.
+When you use the Logic Actuator to control a fan, it will set the desired state of the Digital Actuator of the fan.
 You use an expression like `a|b`, to check that the heater or cooler is turned on.

 Next you can set a `Delayed ON` and a `Delayed OFF` constraint on that fan actuator.
 This would cause the fan to start a while after the heater/cooler has turned ON and run for a while after it has turned off.